PhundIO-Dota2/Dota-2-Building-Helper/README.md

 ## Installation

 There are two ways to use this library.
-After [downloading the latest release](https://github.com/stephenfournier/Dota-2-Building-Helper/releases), you can either get the `samplerts` addon to see the features ingame, or if you have a pre-existing addon which you'd like to utilize Building Helper.
+After [downloading](https://github.com/stephenfournier/Dota-2-Building-Helper/archive/master.zip), you can either get the `samplerts` addon to see the features ingame, or if you have a pre-existing addon which you'd like to utilize Building Helper.
 I'll explain the necessary files and configuration for it.

 ### SampleRTS Sandbox Addon